ibm-cloud-docs/direct-link/about.md

  * **Termination Location:** {{site.data.keyword.BluSoftlayer_notm}} point of presence (PoP).

- * **Typical Deployment Time:** 10-15 business days after the new circuit reaches the POP.
+ * **Typical Deployment Time:** 10 to 15 business days after the new circuit reaches the POP.
 Deployment time can possibly be 30-60 days overall, depending on your location and requirements when ordering a circuit from a NSP or carrier.

  * **Cross-Connect Details:** {{site.data.keyword.BluSoftlayer_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (Single-Mode Fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage or provider cage to the {{site.data.keyword.BluSoftlayer_notm}} CFA termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
 The media must be a 1310nm wavelength optic.